mushroomhostage/QuickBench/README.md

 QuickBench - crafting without recipes

+Tired of remembering crafting recipes?
+Use a QuickBench!
+Unlike a normal crafting table which operates on a crafting grid, the QuickBench shows you a list of available items, and you simply click to craft.

 Features:

 * No clients mods required
 * Adds a craftable and placeable QuickBench item
-* Open the QuickBench to show all craftable items
+* Open the QuickBench to show items which are craftable from your inventory
-* Click item to craft automatically
+* Click item to craft
 * Eliminates need to remember recipes

 ## Usage